wp-plugins/jsl3-facebook-wall-feed/readme.txt

 = How do I use shortcode to add the Facebook Wall Feed to a post or page? =

 Switch to HTML view and add the following:
     [jsl3_fwf]
 To limit the number of posts displayed add the 'limit' attribute:
     [jsl3_fwf limit="1"]

 = How do I get rid of the 'Facebook Status' box? =

-To remove the 'Facebook Status' box add the following to the bottom of the style sheet on the settings page for the plugin.
+To remove the 'Facebook Status' box add the following to the bottom of the style sheet on the settings page for the plugin:
     /* Remove Facebook Status */
     #facebook_status_box h2
     {